-- Regular maintenance includes draining the engine coolant, flushing/cleaning the cooling system, inspecting the water pump standpipe, replacing the thermostat, gasket and seal, and replacing the coolant and SCA element. - Inspect the charge air cooler every six months and remove dirt and debris that may block the fins.
+- Inspect the charge air cooler every week and remove dirt and debris that may block the fins.
 If the motorhome develops an oil leak, there is a possibility that the oil will coat the fins of the CAC.
 Dust will adhere to the oil film, clog the fins and reduce cooling efficiency.
-When the oil leak is repaired, the CAC must be thoroughly cleaned.

-- During each oil change inspect the engine side of the radiator/CAC assembly for foreign objects that may cause restriction. - ◆ Spraying degreaser on the charge air cooler, as well as using a steam cleaner, will not damage the CAC.
+When the oil leak is repaired, the CAC must be thoroughly cleaned. - During each oil change inspect the engine side of the radiator/CAC assembly for foreign objects that may cause restriction. - ◆ Spraying degreaser on the charge air cooler, as well as using a steam cleaner, will not damage the CAC.
 However, pressure washer and steam cleaner nozzles placed too close to the CAC can bend the fins.
 The recommended cleaning procedure for the CAC and the radiator is to use a bucket of mild soap and water.
-Carefully wash with a bristle brush then rinse using a garden hose, with minimum water pressure, standing back a distance to avoid bending the fins. - When performing maintenance, it is also necessary to inspect other components of the cooling system.
+Carefully wash with a bristle brush then rinse using a garden hose, with minimum water pressure, standing back a distance to avoid bending the fins.

+• When performing maintenance, it is also necessary to inspect other components of the cooling system.
 The charge air cooler and radiator also requires an inspection for cracks, broken welds, secure mounting, and general cleanliness.